A Walkers History

 Interestingly, once again the SER did not get its chosen route, which would have struck south from Headcorn to Tenterden and on to Hastings from there.
 The justification here was that Tenterden was one of the largest towns in Kent at the time.
 The company was to have another attempt at this route when they opened a Paddock Wood to Hawkhurst line in 1883.
 This did not get to Tenterden either, and it was not until 1900 that the town was reached via Robertsbridge by the Kent & East Sussex Railway (see Lines we lost for more on these routes).
 It is for this reason that Tenterden is today a relatively quiet leafy town.

-Incidentally, while Victorian railway builders built fast, their contractors were not above cutting corners, and on the line from Tunbridge Wells to Hasting the builder saved money by lining the tunnel with three layers of bricks rather than the seven specified.
+Incidentally, in another example of Victorian railway contractors cutting corners in order to build quickly, on the line from Tunbridge Wells to Hasting the builder saved money by lining the tunnel with three layers of bricks rather than the seven specified.
 By the time this was discovered it was too late to do much about it except add the extra four layers on top.

 This meant the tunnels on this route were narrower than all other English rail tunnels, and so for about a century slightly smaller trains had to be specially designed for the Hastings line.
 In the modern era this became impractical and so all tunnels on this very hilly route are now single track.
-This explains why any delay on the Hastings line is quickly magnified into a major problem and why most trains on it stop at all stations
+This explains why any delay on the Hastings line is quickly magnified into a major problem and why services on it are not particularly fast.

-Very early on the South Eastern also built a line that today seems like a rather quaint little branch line but originally had an important purpose.
-This line ran from Paddock Wood to Maidstone – opening in 1844 and forming that town’s only railway link for the next 30 years – and was extended to Strood (a station at that time named Rochester) in 1856.
-On this line are Yalding, Snodland and Cuxton.
+Very early on, in 1844, the South Eastern had also opened a line that today seems like a rather quaint little branch line but originally had an important purpose.
+It ran from Paddock Wood via Yalding, Wateringbury and East Farleigh to Maidstone (now Maidstone West), forming that town’s only railway link for the next 30 years.
+The name Paddock Wood dates from this time - the station had been named Maidstone Road, ie the nearest stop to Maidstone, when the Redhill to Ashford line opened in 1842.
+It was in the middle of nowhere and the town we see today grew up around it.
+In 1856 the line was extended from Maidstone to Strood (a station at that time named Rochester), passing Snodland and Cuxton.

 The SER had already approached Strood from another angle, having absorbed the London & Greenwich Railway (see Beginnings) in 1845.
 (Technically it just leased its lines, and the company remained in existence, collecting the rent, until 1923.)
 The hills around Greenwich blocked further progress however, and so instead a line (the North Kent Line) was opened from a junction near London Bridge to Lewisham, Dartford, Gravesend and Strood in 1849.
 Greenwich remained a terminus until 1878, when the Admiralty finally relented and let the SER build the Maze Hill tunnel linking it to Woolwich and beyond.